LXShades/comp230-cpd/README.md

 I hope to improve the PASS sessions now.
 Next week's topic is audio programming!

+## Week Nine
+First week of not being scrum master.
+Emotionally I was a little sad mostly because I had come to feel like the things I did just led us in a bad direction.
+The gist of my feedback for this was:

+* I talk too much.
+I'll **keep it short** from now on.
+* I take too much time with admin (trying to account for the whole team)

+Now that it's firmly stuck in my mind that I take too long to talk, I'm switching gears.
+Short mode is activated.

+Meanwhile, team spirit felt low, so I focused on frog work this weekend.
+On Monday Week 10, the team seemed much more inspired!
+I'll do this more often: make surprise improvements to the game in my own way.

+In other news, I'm applying for IGDA.
+A lecturer described it as passionate but too detailed on the negative sides, so I'll trim that away.
+Flowery language was another criticism which really solidified my mission for brevity this week.
+I plan to revise it immediately this evening (Monday 26th), to send it off by Wednesday.
+Y to the O to the L O L O L O!

 # Notes
 ### Dispositional domain:
 Time management, motivation, self-discipline